simitomorrow/GENCG/Day 07.md

 Next was to make the pixels clickable in addition to toggle their corresponding note.

 This wasn't as easy as I thought: <br>
-Initially I would iterate through each pixel on every draw() frame and check if it was active.
-If yes I would play a note with a duration of one second. <br> But playing a note on every frame reactivated the sound and made it sound choppy.
+Initially, I would iterate through each pixel on every draw() frame and check if it was active.
+If yes, I would play a note with a duration of one second. <br> But playing a note on every frame reactivated the sound and made it sound choppy.

 In the end I had to keep track what notes were active myself and had to stop them with the method:
 ```js